bennyficial/HW-Wireframe/README.md

    * Article (With a Heading)
    * Headers
    * Paragraph
-2. Your CSS should have styles for each of the following elements:
+2. CSS should have styles for each of the following elements:
    * Body
    * Header, nav, and footer
    * Section